louadi/NEASE/README.md

 ![alt text](https://user-images.githubusercontent.com/22538496/122232299-6a25cb00-cebb-11eb-8230-b16b6db81b01.png)

+## Installation

+To install the package from PyPI please run:

+`pip install nease`

+To install the package from git:

+`git clone https://github.com/louadi/NEASE.git  && cd NEASE`

+`pip install .`

+Enjoy your instance of NEASE

 ## Data input

 The standard input of the package is a DataFrame object with the exon coordinates and Ensembl IDs of the genes (also recommended).